AppDaemon/appdaemon/API.md

 constrain_end_time = sunrise + 00:45:00
 ```

+Callback constraints can also be applied to individual callbacks within Apps, see later for more details.

 ## A Note on Threading

 Appdeamon is a multi threaded design.
 This means that any time code within an App is executed, it is executed by one of many threads.
 This is generally not a particularly important consideration for this application, as in general, the execution time of callbacks is expected to be far quicker than the frequency of events causing them.
 However, it should be noted for completeness, that it is certainly possible for different pieces of code within the App to be executed concurrently, so some care may be necessary if different callback for instance inspect and change shared variables.
 This is a fairly standard caveat with concurrent programming, and if you know enough to want to do this, then you should know enough to put appropriate safeguards in place.
 For the average user however this shouldn't be an issue.
 If there are sufficient usecases to warrant it I will consider adding locking to the function invocations to make the entire infrastructure threadsafe but I am not convinced that it is necessary.